JIHAD IN THE KORAN

 22:39 Permission is given to those who fight because they are wronged.
 Surely Allah is Capable of giving them victory.

-The Encyclopedia of Islam agrees: “In law, according to general doctrine and in historical tradition, the jihad consists of military action with the object of the expansion of Islam and, if need be, of its defence”
+David Cook, author of Understanding Jihad, defines jihad as “’Warfare with spiritual significance’ [and this] is the primary and root meaning of the term as it has been defined by classical Muslim jurists and legal scholars.”
+The Encyclopedia of Islam agrees: “In law, according to general doctrine and in historical tradition, the jihad consists of military action with the object of the expansion of Islam and, if need be, of its defence.”

 9:5 Then, when the Sacred Months (these are the four months during which war was prohibited in pre-Islamic times) are over, kill the idolaters wherever you find them, take them [as captives], besiege them, and lie in wait for them at every point of observation.
 If they repent afterwards, perform the prayer and pay the alms then release them.
 Allah is truly All-Forgiving, Merciful.